PawelGIX/PixlrEditor/README.md

 ==================

 Not tested with Thumbnails module.
-I have not tested yet on localhost.
+It does not work on localhost.
+Pixlr webservice must have the ability to download images from your server.

 Links